seunboy1/Particle-Explosion/README.md

 # Particle-Explosion
-Create an SDL program that manipulates pixels
+Create an SDL program that manipulates pixels with c++